Henry Koster: Career

 Koster discovered Abbott and Costello working at a nightclub in New York.
 He returned to Hollywood and convinced Universal to hire them.
 Their first picture, which featured the Who's On First? routine, was One Night in the Tropics.
 The female lead, Peggy Moran, became Koster's second wife in 1942.
 When he married Moran, Koster promised her he would put her in every movie he made.
 He did, but it was her statue.
 Usually it is a sculptured head on a mantelpiece or a piano or desk.
 For The Robe, he commissioned a Grecian bust which appears prominently in a Roman villa.

 Henry Koster went on to do numerous musicals and family comedies during the late 1930s and early 1940s, with Durbin, Betty Grable, and other musical stars of the era.
 He and Joe Pasternak filmed a successful screen test for Universal's newest singing star, Gloria Jean, but Koster would never direct one of her features; when Pasternak left Universal for Metro-Goldwyn-Mayer in June 1941, Koster went with him.
 Ironically, despite Koster's escape from Nazi Germany, when the United States entered World War II Koster was considered an enemy alien and had to stay in his house in the evening.
 Actor Charles Laughton would visit Koster and play chess with him.

 Koster (left) with producer Samuel G. Engel and cameraman Arthur Arling on the set of The Story of Ruth (1960).

 Koster's postwar career was equally successful.
 He was nominated for an Academy Award for The Bishop's Wife (1947).
 In 1950, he directed the James Stewart comedy Harvey.
 He directed Richard Burton's first U.S. film, My Cousin Rachel, and then in 1953, he was given The Robe, the first CinemaScope film, and Koster's biggest box office hit.

 He directed more costume dramas, including Désirée (1954) with Marlon Brando, The Virgin Queen (1955) with Bette Davis, The Naked Maja (1958) with Ava Gardner and The Story of Ruth (1960) with Elana Eden, then returned to family comedies and musicals, including Flower Drum Song for Universal in 1961.

 After Mr Hobbs Takes a Vacation, Koster signed a three picture deal with 20th Century Fox in April 1962 starting with Take Her She's Mine.

 His last picture was The Singing Nun in 1965.
 Koster retired to Leisure Village in Camarillo, California, where he painted a series of portraits of the movie stars with whom he worked.

-Although Koster never won an Oscar, he directed six different actors in Oscar-nominated performances: Cecil Kellaway, Loretta Young, Celeste Holm, Elsa Lanchester, Josephine Hull, James Stewart and Richard Burton.
+Although Koster never won an Oscar, he directed six actors who performed Oscar-nominated performances: Cecil Kellaway, Loretta Young, Celeste Holm, Elsa Lanchester, Josephine Hull, James Stewart and Richard Burton.
 Hull won the Oscar for Harvey.